 “Lasers for benign pigmentation can reduce the appearance of lesions that tend to be a distraction for some.
 Laser and light-based treatments, such as thulium lasers for diffuse pigmentation and Q-switched lasers or BBL for discrete spots, do not require significant downtime,” says Joel L. Cohen, M.D., a Denver-based dermatologist.

 If your dark spots are genetic, which can happen with dark, raised bumps known as seborrheic keratoses (SKs), you can work to remove them using ESKATA.
-ESKATA is an FDA-approved in-office treatment where your provider will use the pen-like technology to apply a hydrogen peroxide-based solution to the SK, which then leads to overall fade and diminished appearance.
+ESKATA is an FDA-approved in-office treatment where your provider will use the pen-like technology to apply a specifically made solution of hydrogen peroxide for hyperpigmentation to the SK, which then leads to overall fade and diminished appearance.
 Another option is Opté Precision Skincare System, which uses a wand to detect hyperpigmentation.
 Opté then analyzes the spots and releases an optimized serum to hide dark spots and reduce appearance over time.

 Now that you have a hyperpigmentation plan in your mind’s eye, don’t ignore what got you here in the first place.
 “The idea that you can treat dark spots without treating the underlying condition is false,” says Lamb.
 If acne is the root of your dark spots, Lamb opts for a treatment routine that simultaneously addresses both issues.
 In addition to daily sunscreen, making overall skin health a top priority will help you fight hyperpigmentation and keep it away for good.